Responsibility In Faith

 To practice Responsibility, I will:

-• do my work to be best of my ability
+• do my work to the best of my ability

 • keep my commitments